HackerManPeter/Decentralised-Identities/README.md

-# Decentralised Identities and it's Relevance in Africa
+# Decentralised Identities and its Relevance in Africa

 ## Introduction